-Annuals are the eye candy of the summer garden, and if you’re not already shopping for them, we’re betting you will be soon.
+Annuals are the eye candy of the summer garden.
+If you're not already shopping for them, we're betting you will be soon.
 Who can resist all of those racks and tables maxed out with instant color.
-Fanciful visions of cascading window boxes, edge-spilling containers and hanging baskets, and blank spots instantly filled in, dance in you head.
+Fanciful visions of cascading window boxes, edge-spilling containers and hanging baskets.
+Plus blank spots instantly filled in, dance in you head.
 It’s magic time!
 And every year, you get to create an whole new “plant painting” without breaking the bank.

-Before you head to the garden center, here’s a quick cheat sheet of a few annuals you’ll likely see there, and ideas about how to use them.
+Before you head to the garden center, here's a quick cheat sheet of a few annuals you'll likely see there.
+Plus ideas about how to use them.
 Which ones spark your creativity?
 Are there others that you love?
 Share in comments!

 What are “annuals”?

 They’re plants that complete their life cycle in a single growing season.
 If you live in a zone that experiences a fall killing frost, when they’re done, they’re done.
 In the warmest zones, some annuals can winter over.

 Many of the annuals we love to use for summer color originated in warmer climates.
 For instance, the southern United States, Mexico, and South America.
 That’s why (with a bit of care) they sail through the heat of summer, even in full sun.
 Here are just six of the amazing variety of full sun annuals you’ll find in stores this summer.
 We chose these for their chameleon-like ability to work in just about any design scheme.